 Pier 24 is a free photography museum in San Francisco, and one of the premier venues for viewing fine art photography.
 This time-lapse of the current About Face exhibition shows some of the almost 1000 portraits on display.
 The photos range from 19th century to current.
 The video condenses a 2 hour gallery visit down to a little over 3 minutes.
 Book your own appointment to see this show on the Pier 24 website.

 The time-lapse was created using a GoPro HD Hero worn around my neck on a shoestring and set to take one photo every 2 seconds.
 The almost 3000 resulting images were processed in Adobe Lightroom.
 I used the virtual copy feature to make duplicate frames of the photos that I wanted to pause on.
 Then I exported the images at a smaller size, which created extra jpg files to alter timing of the video.

 Next I used QuickTime Pro to assemble the images into a video at 12fps.
 The titles and music were added in iMovie.
-The song is “Loss” by A Certain Ratio.
+The song is "Loss" by A Certain Ratio.
 From about 41-48 seconds the camera freaked out due to the lighting, or possibly because of the powerful wall of Lee Friedlander photos.
 What an amazing show.
-You can also view a time-lapse of the previous Pier 24 exhibit Here, and photos from the Fisher Collection exhibit.